 Before her role as Jafza CEO, she worked as Jafza’s Chief Planning Officer, responsible for strategic planning, business development, finance, and human resources.
 Before that, she was the Chief Haematologist in the Department of Health and Medical Services.

 She completed her education in the UAE and the UK, in the fields of Medical Sciences, Information Technology, and Business, in addition to post-graduate studies in Haematology at the University of Cardiff.

 Salma Hareb’s distinctive initiatives and achievements have been recognised with several awards over the years.
 Most recently, in 2014.
 She received the Frost & Sullivan Growth, Innovation and Leadership Award, and in 2013, she was named the “Overall Winner – Professional Category” in Emirates Women Awards.
 Her array of awards over the years includes the ‘Women CEO Excellence Award’ conferred at the 9th Middle East CEO of the Year Awards; the ‘Asian Business Leadership Award’ at the Asian Business Leadership Forum Awards; the ‘Woman CEO of the Year’ at the Women in Leadership (WIL) Forum and “Business Women Award 2006 for Leadership”.

-She was also recognized as the 2nd most influential Arab woman in Government in the Middle East and North Africa region by Forbes Middle East in 2013 and was also rated among the 100 most powerful Arab Women earlier by CEO Middle East as well as the Asian Business Magazine.
-She was declared one of the most influential business women in the region by MEED magazine in 2008.
-She also topped Forbes Arabia’s list of the 50 most powerful Arab business women in the same year.
+She was also recognised as the 2nd most influential Arab woman in Government in the Middle East and North Africa region by Forbes Middle East in 2013 and was also rated among the 100 most powerful Arab Women earlier by CEO Middle East as well as the Asian Business Magazine.
+She was declared one of the most influential businesswomen in the region by MEED magazine in 2008.
+She also topped Forbes Arabia’s list of the 50 most powerful Arab businesswomen in the same year.